Last updated: April 21, 2023

 This tour strongly focuses on the native flora and fauna and the local Aboriginal history and culture.
 The day starts with an easy bushwalk in the Wentworth Falls area, including a spectacular lookout.

 The day continues in the Katoomba area with a visit to Echo Point and the Three Sisters, before settling in for a beautiful sunset.
-Transport is with an air-conditioned mini-coach, and a nice picnic lunch is included in the tour.

 Alternative: Blue Mountains Explorer Bus

 If you want to go a little more DIY and make your own itinerary, the Blue Mountains Explorer Bus is the perfect solution.
-This classic Hop-On-Hop-Off bus gives you the freedom to spend as much time as you like at the most popular spots.
+This classic Hop-On-Hop-Off bus allows you to spend as much time as you like at the most popular spots.

 When you’re ready to go to the next highlight, simply wait for the bus to arrive and hop on.
 The bus drivers are super friendly and provide excellent and valuable background information about the different highlights.